“A gentle, lulling delight.” – The Guardian

 Songs are central to Salt House.
 New songs that sound as if they’ve always been here.
 Ancient ballads woken up.
 Poems given the tunes they’ve long deserved.
 Songs about place, politics, landscape and birds.
 A collaboration of writing and song from 3 of Scotland's foremost performers; Jenny Sturgeon, Ewan MacPherson and Lauren MacColl.

-Their new album 'Huam' (scots n. the call of an owl) sees them solidify their reputation as fine interpreters of words both old and new.
+Their latest album 'Huam' (scots n. the call of an owl) sees them solidify their reputation as fine interpreters of words both old and new.
 It's their third collection of songs, and the second pairing with folk heavyweight producer Andy Bell.
+It was released amidst the impressive roster of Hudson Records in 2020.

 The trio continue their love of recording ‘on location’ with this album, taking themselves to rural Argyllshire to finish writing and recording the songs which were crafted between their homes of Inverness-shire and Shetland.